 For some people, working remotely is the dream!
-Short commutes (Bed to office) and more flexibility in when and where you work.
+Short commutes (The bed to the office next door) and more flexibility when and where you work.

 Your productivity is probably suffering and you may find yourself watching more TV than getting actual work done.

-Working from home means you don’t have a naggy boss with stale coffee-breath breathing down your neck anymore.
+Working from home means you don’t have a naggy boss with stale coffee breath breathing down your neck anymore.

 Which is good, but it also means they aren’t holding you accountable for getting work done.
 Therefore, you are now responsible for keeping yourself on track.

 Creating a to-do list is a great way to stay organized.
 Making a plan for the day will really help you stay focused and avoid distractions while working from home!

 There are many things that you can do to stay organized, and one of the best ways is using a to-do list and getting a physical planner to plan out your day!